pypa/sampleproject/README.md

 [The source for this project is available here][src].

-Most of the configuration for a Python project is done in the `setup.py` file, an example of which is included in this project.
+The metadata for a Python project is defined in the `pyproject.toml` file, an example of which is included in this project.
 You should edit this file accordingly to adapt this sample project to your needs.